katanemo/katanemo-aaa/samples/ehr-service/README.md

 3. Lambda function to manage patient records
 4. Lambda function to manage diagnostic records
 5. Katanemo's ARC deployed as ECS service
-6. API G that uses lambda authorizer to protect patient and diagnostic REST API paths
+6. API Gateway that uses lambda authorizer to protect patient and diagnostic REST API paths

 To find out name of your API gateway issue following command,
 ```